 What are the odds that we would run into her on that same exact trail, at the same time, on the same day!

 This was the site of my very 1st rappel and very 1st upside down rappel as a teenager.

 You can no longer rappel off of the arch but it was still cool to bring my kids to an area that I have such fond memories of.

-3. We ate dinner at Red River Rockhouse for the 1st time.
+3. Dinner at Red River Rockhouse

 Three of us ordered the burgers from grass-fed cows along with fries and my other son ordered a burrito.

 The restaurant is family owned and sources their food from local farmers and artisans.
 My family loved this restaurant.